TapanManu/Reboot-frontend/README.md

 models.p is the ML Model performing sentiment analysis developed by Tapan Manu

-**The backend of the site was developed in Django Framework and is provided in another repo**
+**The backend of the site was developed in Django Framework and is provided in this repo itself**

-Developer: Tapan Manu
+Backend Developer: Tapan Manu

 Link:https://github.com/TapanManu/Reboot-Backend.git